-- A patient with a spinal cord injury following a trauma could cause total loss of sensory and motor functions, as well as a neurogenic or cardiogenic shock, which would require immediate intervention to prevent excessive damage.
+- A patient with a spinal cord injury following a trauma, could experience total loss of sensory and motor functions, as well as a neurogenic or cardiogenic shock, which would require immediate intervention to prevent excessive damage.

-- A patient with second to fourth-degree burns with partial or complete skin destruction affects more than 20% of the victim’s total body surface area.
+- A patient with second to fourth-degree burns with partial or complete skin destruction affecting more than 20% of the victim’s total body surface area.